santanor/tetris-rl-spec-kit/README.md

 - Start with only the delta term (keep `row_density_abs_weight = 0`) to avoid constant reward inflation; absolute term can be introduced later (e.g. 0.05–0.1) if the agent oscillates between compact and sparse states.
 - If density shaping dominates reward (agent fixates on micro-filling without clearing lines), reduce `row_density_delta_weight` or increase line clear rewards.
 - Combine with moderate holes penalties; overlapping signals can otherwise double-penalize the same structural flaw (a gap often contributes to both lower density and a hole if covered above).
+### Minimal Reward Philosophy
 Observability:
+All legacy shaping (holes, bumpiness, density, survival bonuses, depth-weighted penalties) was removed to reduce implicit biases and make tuning transparent.
+If you want to re-introduce shaping, consider starting with potential-based terms to preserve optimal policy invariance.
 WebSocket `step` info includes `density_delta` and `density_after`.
 The structural breakdown adds:

 ```jsonc